michi-gato/libraryblorg/snguyen_cv.md

 ### Archiving and Preservation Fellow for Dance/USA & AXIS Dance Company in Oakland, CA
 June-September 2020
 * Advocate for accessibility, independent living rights, and physically integrated dance through preserving and archiving [AXIS Dance Company](https://www.axisdance.org/)'s 33+ years of dance, performance, education, and social justice efforts for disabled and non-disabled people.
+* Conduct oral histories with emerita and acting Artistic Directors

 #### Project Coordinator for Preserve This Podcast in NYC
 June 2018—February 2020